KDE/oxygen-fonts/README.md

 'Real world' user testing is vital.
 If you want to help test the Oxygen Fonts please do so and send feedback.

-## BRIEF DESCRIPTION OF FILES & FOLDERS

-- 'in-progress' - warning! font file found here may be 'broken', have errors etc. These are the work-in-progress files.
-The main work-in-progress Oxygen Fonts are found in 'in-progress/Monospace',
-- 'in-progress/Oxygen-Bold', 'in-progress/Oxygen-Regular', and
-  'Oxygen-Italic'.

-- 'version-0.2' - second milestone release, Monospace, Regular and Bold only.
-- 'oxygen-fonts' - current release

-- 'Contributions' - important contributions such as Cyrillic characters.
-- 'GWF' - Google webfont versions of Oxygen Fonts (e.g. smaller character sets).
-- 'tools' - extra development files used for metrics, kerning, encoding.